-In patients with Sjögren-Syndrome antibodies against SS-A and SS-B often occur in combination.
-Due to the strong association of SS-A and SS-B antibodies to the HLA-DR3 and DR2 phenotypes a genetic predisposition is suspected.
-The anti SS-A protein passes the placenta and may cause the development of SLE in neonates.
+SS-A (Ro) and SS-B (La) are co-localized in cytoplasm and nucleus anti SS-A protein passes the placenta and may cause the development of SLE in neonates.
 Immunoreactive proteins may occur in various combinations and bind also to 'host proteins' of viral origin.
 They induce synthesis of polyclonal autoantibodies, of the IgG, IgM and IgA class.
-Especially for mixed connective tissue diseases a relation to viral infections by EBV (Eppstein-Barr-Virus) is indicated.
+Especially for mixed connective tissue diseases a relation to viral infections by EBV (Epstein-Barr-Virus) is indicated.
 Each class of immunoglobulins causes a specific immunofluorescent pattern.
 Basically immunoflourescence titers correlate with the quantitation of IgG antibodies but the concentrations may vary considerably within each titer.
 Quantitation of IgG class antibodies extensively correlates with the diseases' activity.
-This makes it superior to immuno-fluorescence using Hep2 cells.
+This makes it superior to immunofluorescence using Hep2 cells.
 The IF with Crithidia lucilliae sometimes results in deviating values.
-Today the best investigated immunoreactive antigens are double-stranded DNA

-(dsDNA), single stranded DNA (ssDNA), Sm (Smith), sn-RNP (small nuclear ribonucleoprotein particles), the complex RNP/Sm which is stabilized by ribonuleic acid as well as SS-A (Ro) and SS-B (La).
+Today the best investigated immunoreactive antigens are double-stranded DNA (dsDNA), single stranded DNA (ssDNA), Sm (Smith), sn-RNP (small nuclear ribonucleoprotein particles), the complex RNP/Sm that is stabilized by ribonuleic acid as well as SS-A (Ro) and SS-B (La).
 The antigen Scl 70, a 70 kD molecular weight protein is associated with scleroderma.
 In rheumatoid autoimmune diseases various profiles of autoantibodies to these antigens can be detected.
 In a high incidence they are related to active and inactive systemic Lupus erythrematodes, mixed connective tissue diseases (Sharp Syndrome), rheumatoid arthritis, Sjögren-Syndrome, Scleroderma, photosensitve dermatitis and drug-induced lupus.
-In Lupus patients typically anti-dsDNA antibodies can be detected.
-Patients without these antibodies very often show antissDNA antibodies and anti-SS-A and anti-SS-B are present.
-A strong correlation between antibody concentration and severety of the disease has been observed with higher antibody concentrations in active phases of the disease.
+In Lupus patient's typically anti-dsDNA antibodies can be detected.
+Patients without these antibodies very often show anti-ssDNA antibodies and anti-SS-A and anti-SS-B are present.
+A strong correlation between antibody concentration and severity of the disease has been observed with higher antibody concentrations in active phases of the disease.
 Thus quantitation is more informative compared to simple titering by immunoflourescence.
-Measurement of anti-ssDNA provides additional information regarding antibody specificity and activity.
-Except in chronic inflamatory processes antissDNA antibodies are not found in healthy subjects.
+Measurement of antissDNA provides additional information regarding antibody specificity and activity.
+Except in chronic inflammatory processes anti-ssDNA antibodies are not found in healthy subjects.
 Most of these parameters are not specific for just one disease but they occur in various combinations.
 The pattern of different antibody combinations and their concentration together with the whole clinical picture of the patient are helpful diagnostic tools in the assessment of rheumatoid autoimmune diseases.
-The following graph gives brief information on the complexity of autoimmune diseases, occuring antibodies.
-It is not disigned as a diagnostic schedule or program for ongoing diagnostic profiles.
+The following graph gives brief information on the complexity of autoimmune diseases, occurring antibodies.
+It is not designed as a diagnostic schedule or program for ongoing diagnostic profiles.